beejjorgensen/bgc/src/bgc_part_0300_functions.md

 The `int` before the `plus_one` indicates the return type.

-The `int n` indicates that this function takes one `int` argument, stored in _parameter_ `n`.
+The `int n` indicates that this function takes one `int` argument, stored in _parameter_ `n`[i[Function parameters]].
 A parameter is a special type of local variable into which the arguments are copied.

 I'm going to drive home the point that the arguments are copied into the parameters, here.
 Lots of things in C are easier to understand if you